zhonghz/IS2545_DeliverableThree/README.md

 (1) Given that I am on iPhone 5 product page,
     When I add an iPhone 5 and click check out,
-    Then the iPhone 5 is added to the shopping cart.
+    Then the iPhone 5 is added to the shopping cart and sub-total of shopping cart is correct.

 (2) Given that I am on iPhone 5 product page,
     When I add an iPhone 5 and continue shopping,